couchbaselabs/docs-ng/content/sync-gateway/sg-5300-sync-rest.markdown

 ## Sync REST API

 You use the Sync REST API to synchronize a local database with a remote database.
 The sync takes place over HTTP and uses JSON documents in the message bodies.
 For more information about the synchronization protocol, see [Replication Algorithm](https://github.com/couchbase/couchbase-lite-ios/wiki/Replication-Algorithm).
+You can also see the [URL mappings in the Sync Gateway source code](https://github.com/couchbase/sync_gateway/blob/master/src/github.com/couchbaselabs/sync_gateway/rest/routing.go).

 To access the Sync REST API, you need to have a user account.